-In his two seasons in the German capital, he was largely restricted to substitute appearances but was a welcome addition to Peter Pacult’s side, as a stellar fourth-placed finish in 1999-00 preceded qualification for the Intertoto Cup in 2002.
+In his two seasons in the German capital, he was largely restricted to substitute appearances but was a welcome addition to Peter Pacult’s side, as a stellar fourth-place finish in 1999-00 preceded qualification for the Intertoto Cup in 2002.
 He also scored three goals in five DFB-Pokal appearances before announcing his retirement.

 His time after playing has not come without its controversies, however.
 In February 2011, on a flight from Milan to London, he found a collection of valuable antique coins that had been left behind by a fellow passenger.
 Instead of handing them in, he was found to have kept them and fined €8,000.